This article is a guest post by Krista Goncalves

 PRO TIP: go through and fill in this script with a few different options for each blank, then revisit it every few months.

-Choosing My Job Title – where “Plain Jane” meets “Creative Wellpreneur”
+Choosing Your Job Title – where “Plain Jane” meets “Creative Wellpreneur”

 Trust me, I’ve already been through 3 different titles in the past year and I’m sure it will change again in the future